-Jack Clemons is both an SF writer and a “rocket scientist”.
-He’s published several science fiction stories and is an active member of the Science Fiction and Fantasy Writers of America.
-He has a Master Degree in Aerospace Engineering and was an engineer and team leader on NASA's Apollo Program and Space Shuttle Program.
+Jack Clemons is both a SF writer and a “rocket scientist”.
+He has published nonfiction and science fiction and is an active member of the Science Fiction and Fantasy Writers of America.
+He has a Master Degree in Aerospace Engineering and was engineer and team leader on NASA's Apollo and Space Shuttle Programs.

-He is also the author of several works of fiction, including “Will Little Note, Nor Long Remember” and “Tool Dresser’s Law” which first appeared in Amazing Stories Magazine.
-“Tool Dresser’s Law” was later reprinted in Life Among The Asteroids, an ACE Books anthology edited by Jerry Pournelle and John F. Carr.
-He currently writes a bi-weekly science blog for Amazing Stories Magazine Online.
+Jack is the author of several works of fiction, including “Will Little Note, Nor Long Remember” and “Tool Dresser’s Law” which first appeared in Amazing Stories Magazine and has been reprinted several times and included in Life Among The Asteroids, an ACE Books anthology edited by Jerry Pournelle and John F. Carr.
+Jack also writes a space and science column for Amazing Stories Magazine.

 Awards and Memberships

 Jack is an Active Member of Science Fiction and Fantasy Writers of America.
 He holds Bachelor and Master of Science Degrees in Aerospace Engineering.
 He was awarded the Department of the Army Commander's Award for Public Service.
 He was awarded an Established Artist Fellowship Grant for Literary Fiction by the Delaware Division of the Arts.
 Jack's book Safely to Earth: The Men and Women Who Brought the Astronauts Home, was awarded first place for autobiography or memoir by the Delaware Press Association in 2018, and was one of the favorite books for Christmas 2018 selected by BBC Sky at Night Magazine.
 It was also the 2019 recipient of a first place award for memoir presented by the National Federation of Press Women.